 I read a blog recently and it said that I have to work closely with my Wedding Photographer, what does this mean?

 This means that a wedding planner assumes that all wedding photographers are the same.
 All brides are the same and all grooms are the same and all venues are the same and all wedding days are the same.

 The one thing these couples all have had in common is that they trusted me.
-They had the confidence in me to do my job without the need to badger them for requests or information on a weekly basis.
+They had the confidence in me to do my job in that candid manner

 In fact it is true that my approach allows the couple to focus on other aspects of their big day safe in the knowledge that I need MINIMAL information and little contact with the couple before their wedding.

 I’ll just photograph your wedding in my own way, which is something I have done consistently.